 The most common adverse reaction to this supplement include:

 - Loss of appetite

-Some of the common adverse reactions dogs experienced, such as rashes, itchiness, and diarrhea, look a lot like symptoms of allergies.
-It is possible that these are all allergic reactions to some ingredients in the powder.
+Some of the common adverse reactions dogs experience include rashes, itchiness, and diarrhea.
+They are similar to symptoms of allergies so it is possible that these are all allergic reactions to some ingredients in the powder.
 It’s worth noting that beef, which is the main protein source in Nutra Thrive, is one of the most common allergens in dogs.

 If you’re interested in trying this supplement, we strongly advise you to consult with your vet first.

 Does Your Dog Need a Supplement in the First Place?